Angienoelhaverly/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-What metric or metrics are you going to test?
+### *What metric or metrics are you going to test?*
+* cost
+* city or highway fuel efficiency
+* horse power
+* maintenance cost
+* safety rating
-What is the null hypothesis or alternative hypothesis?
+### What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
+### What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test?
+### What data is needed to run the statistical test?